 Online Craps Casino Benefits

-At a real-life Craps casino table, the atmosphere can be quite intimidating for beginners and those still getting their head around the different bets, owing to the fast pace and other players yelling out bets whilst cheering and jeering.
-This is maybe not the greatest environment for the shy amongst you either!
+At a real-life Craps casino table, the atmosphere can be quite intimidating for beginners and those still getting their head around the different bets.
+The game is often played at a fast pace with other players yelling out bets whilst cheering and jeering.

-Fortunately, with online Craps you can bypass all of the mayhem whilst still having a blast playing the Craps dice game, by playing Craps online.
-You can also take your time getting your head around the terminology and learning the bets in your own time, instead of feeling the stress at the land-based Craps casino table as you try to figure out what is going on.
+Fortunately, you can bypass all of the mayhem by playing Craps online.
+You can also take your time getting your head around the terminology.
+Learn the bets in your own time, instead of stressing at the land-based Craps casino table as you try to figure out what is going on.

 Best Online Craps Casinos